 SpaceX launch tonight: Everything to know about the Starlink launch from Cape Canaveral

+A brief history: Sunday, SpaceX launch officials scrubbed this Starlink launch with only 23 seconds remaining before liftoff, citing upper-level winds.

+Then Monday afternoon, the company announced the mission timetable would be reevaluated in light of the upcoming 10:16 a.m.
+EDT Thursday launch of NASA's Psyche spacecraft aboard a triple-core SpaceX Falcon Heavy rocket from Kennedy Space Center.
+That launch is expected to have double sonic booms as the boosters return.

-Check back for live FLORIDA TODAY Space Team launch coverage updates to be posted on this page, starting 90 minutes before the launch window opens.
+Check back for live FLORIDA TODAY Space Team launch coverage updates for tonight's Starlink launch to be posted on this page, starting 90 minutes before the launch window opens.
 When SpaceX's live webcast hosted on X (formerly Twitter) becomes available about five minutes before liftoff, it will be posted at the top of this page.

 When is today's SpaceX launch?